Seamless WordPress Migration to Google Cloud

 - How to install MySQL or MariaDB database server

-You can use the posts above to install the same servers and packages you have installed on your current server.
-However, install specific packages on your new server using the identical posts mentioned above.
+You can use the posts above to install the same servers and packages you have on your current server.
+Just make sure to install specific packages on your new server using the identical posts mentioned.

 Once all the packages are installed, you can transfer content from your current server to the new one.